antonio-lazaro/bnp-challenges/README.md

-# BNP Interview Challenges
+# Challenges

 ## Description

-Solution to the challenges proposed in the interview for BNP PARIBAS.
+Solution to the proposed challenges.

 **Environment**
 Python `3.9.2`.